shreyashankar/gpt3-sandbox/README.md

 demo_web_app(gpt, config)
 ```

 Running this code as a python script would automatically launch a web app for you to test new inputs and outputs with.
+There are already 3 example scripts in the `examples` directory.

 Technical details: the backend is in Flask, and the frontend is in React.
+Note that this repository is currently not intended for production use.

 ## Background